leodevbro/vscode-blockman/README.md

 <p>3) If you want to use mix of multiple fonts (like in the image above), Please don't use any non-monospace font.
 Use monospace fonts which have at least almost same width of character.
 For example: 'Oxygen Mono' and '<a href="https://bpgfonts.wordpress.com/2017/12/21/bpg-2017-dejavu-sansmono/">BPG 2017 DejaVu Sans Mono</a>' have not only equal char frame width by themselves alone, but also almost equal char frame width to each other.</p>

-**For Geogian (ქართული) language oriented developers:** without multiple font mixing, just <a href="https://bpgfonts.wordpress.com/2017/12/21/bpg-2017-dejavu-sansmono/">BPG 2017 DejaVu Sans Mono</a> as a single font seems fine for me, and maybe you can use it too.
-I think it is the one and only monospace font which has English and Georgian lowercase letters, as well as <a href="https://www.unicode.org/charts/script/chart_Georgian.html">Georgian CAPITAL (uppercase) letters</a>.
+<p><strong>For Geogian (ქართული) language oriented developers:</strong> without multiple font mixing, just <a href="https://bpgfonts.wordpress.com/2017/12/21/bpg-2017-dejavu-sansmono/">BPG 2017 DejaVu Sans Mono</a> as a single font seems fine for me, and maybe you can use it too.
+I think it is the one and only monospace font which has English and Georgian lowercase letters, as well as <a href="https://www.unicode.org/charts/script/chart_Georgian.html">Georgian CAPITAL (uppercase) letters</a>.</p>

-**For English language oriented developers:** the same statement above goes here.
+<p><strong>For English language oriented developers:</strong> the same statement above goes here.</p>

 <br />